mitsuaki1987/fermisurfer/doc/en/fermisf_ops_en.rst

 ----------------

-The background color is toggled between black and white; the edge of the Brillouin Zone is also toggled between white and black (Fig. :num:`background`).
+The background color is toggled between black and white; the edge of the Brillouin Zone is also toggled between white and black (Fig. :num:`backgroundpng`).

-.. _background:
+.. _backgroundpng:

 .. figure:: ../figs/background.png